YueqiCao/academic-kickstart/content/authors/admin/_index.md

 - Visitors
 ---

 I'm a master candidate and obtained my B.Sc in mathematics at Beijing Institute of Technology.
 My advisor is [Prof. Huafei Sun](http://math.bit.edu.cn/szdw/azcpl/js/shf/index.htm).
 My current research focuses on the construction of the second fundamental form estimator on Euclidean submanifolds.
-A priori work for surfaces can be found in my [arXiv](https://arxiv.org/abs/1905.10725).
+A recent work can be found in my [arXiv](https://arxiv.org/abs/1905.10725).

 I prefer to write [blogs](http://yueqicao.top) to record my progresses.